Unidata/awips2/docs/install/install-cave.md

 ### Method 1: Direct Windows Install

 This method has been simplified to include python and java packaged with CAVE so no other software installation is necessary.
-CAVE no longer needs manual changes to any environment variables in order to run.
+CAVE no longer needs changes to any environment variables in order to run.

 #### Download and Installation Instructions